XeniaRieger/Modern-Search-Engines/README.md

 ## General
 - First the crawler runs and saves the documents on disk as pickle files.
-The crawler is designed to respect the robots.txt file and crawl delays
+The crawler is designed to respect the robots.txt file and crawl delays.
+We separated crawling and indexing because of the time it takes for the doc2query model to extend each documents tokens.
 - When the crawler is finished, the index is built.
-It reads the documents from disk, stores them inside an inverted index and calculates the TF-IDF.
+It reads the documents from disk, stores them inside an inverted index and calculates the TF-IDF and BM25 scores.
 By default, it extends the document tokens by the doc2query method.
+- For the user interface we use a web interface created with React
+- As API to the backend we use a Django REST Server

 ## Install requirements
 ```